nealmaker/mortality/README.md

 * Exploration of other model types
   * Are non-parametric models best?
   * Would disagregation models be useful & possible? (see Zhang et al. 2011)
-  * Look into splitting criteria for tree-based models (am I optimizing the right thing?).
+  * Look into splitting criteria for tree-based models.
+Hellinger is supposedly great for class imbalances (ranger used to? have it as an option, other common RFs don't.
+Gini and entropy aren't great for imbalances; extratrees isn't either, based on my experimentation.
 * Construct ROC curves and calculate Areas Under Curve (AUC) so results are comperable w/ Wiskittel and others.
-* Is AUC really better than an F-value?
-Why (F-value seems more intuitive to me)?
+* Is AUC really better than Kappa?
+Why?
+Does AUC depend on defining a 'positive' class?
-* Do other studies treat survival as the "possitive" outcome?
-Does it matter?
+* Do other studies treat survival as the "possitive" outcome? (only matters if they're using precission, recall, F1, maybe AUC.)

 ## Possiblities For Dealing With Censoring: